servalproject/batphone/CURRENT-RELEASE.md

 -----------------------

 Serval Mesh is [free software][] produced by the [Serval Project][] and many [contributors][].
+The copyright in all source code is owned by Serval Project Inc., an organisation incorporated in the state of South Australia in the Commonwealth of Australia.

 The Java/XML source code of Serval Mesh is licensed to the public under the [GNU General Public License version 3][GPL3].
 The [serval-dna][] component of Serval Mesh is licensed to the public under the [GNU General Public License version 2][GPL2].
 All source code is freely available from the Serval Project's [batphone][] and [serval-dna][] Git repositories on [GitHub][].

-The copyright in most of the source code in Serval Mesh is held by Serval Project Inc., an organisation incorporated in the state of South Australia in the Commonwealth of Australia.

-The [Serval Project][] will accept contributions from individual developers who have agreed to the [Serval Project Developer Agreement - Individual][individ], and from organisations that have agreed to the [Serval Project Developer Agreement - Entity][entity].

 Acknowledgements
 ----------------

-Much of this work was funded by the [New America Foundation's][NAF] [Open Technology Institute][OTI] and the [Shuttleworth Foundation][].
+Development of Serval Mesh was funded by the [New America Foundation's][NAF] [Open Technology Institute][OTI] and the [Shuttleworth Foundation][].

-The project's founders, [Dr Paul Gardner-Stephen][pgs] and [Romana Challans][timelady], are academic staff at the [School of Computer Science, Engineering and Mathematics][CSEM] at [Flinders University][] in South Australia.
+The Serval Project was founded by [Dr Paul Gardner-Stephen][pgs] and [Romana Challans][timelady], both academic staff at the [School of Computer Science, Engineering and Mathematics][CSEM] at [Flinders University][] in South Australia.
 Their work on the Serval Project is made possible by the ongoing support of the university.